A sour cherry tree or bush (Prunus Cerasus) is a fantastic way to add color, variety, and edible fruits to your garden – even in a small space!

-You can plant a sour cherry bush at any time or year, as long as you can dig the ground.
+You can plant a sour cherry bush any time of year, as long as you dig the ground.

 - Dig a hole around 50cm deep and 1 meter wide.

 - Blend in a sack of tree and bush soil and turn over with a fork.
-Ideally a cherry bush likes a soil with a pH value of around 6.
+Ideally, a cherry bush likes soil with a pH value of around 6.

-- Add 2 dl of liquid feed suitable for trees and bushes, together with a couple of handfuls of grass clippings if you have some.
+- Add 2 dl of liquid feed suitable for trees and bushes and a couple of handfuls of grass clippings if you have some.

-- The base of the bush should be at least 1 meter in diameter and be kept weed free
+- The bush’s base should be at least 1 meter in diameter and be kept weed free.

 - Do not sow any other plants or flowers or even grass under the bush.
 The area should be kept completely clear.

-- Every summer feed the bush with your own compost, a good quality liquid feed or chicken pellets.
+- Feed the bush with your compost, a good quality liquid feed, or chicken pellets every summer.

-- As soon as you start to see the fruit appear, cover with a garden net to keep the birds away.
+- As soon as the fruit appears, cover it with a garden net to keep the birds away.